 - Google has approximately 2 billion searches per day, with Google+ noting over 300 million active users

-Exchange Traded Funds (ETFs) provide the investor with the ability to gain exposure to the underlying components, without physically having to buy each share that it represents.
-The ETF trades exactly like a stock, and therefore has the same risks and influences.
+Exchange Traded Funds (ETFs) provide the investor with the ability to gain exposure to the underlying components.
+In Addition, Without physically having to buy each share that it represents.
+The ETF trades exactly like a stock.
+And therefore has the same risks and influences.

-SOCL has been trending downwards, as have most of the leading Social Media companies, having retraced from $23 in March to the recent $17.50 price range – that’s a 24% decline.
-If the Social Media industry is oversold at these levels, investors could perceive this to be an attractive level to accumulate.
+SOCL has been trending downwards.
+As have most of the leading Social Media companies, having retraced from $23 in March to the recent $17.50 price range – that’s a 24% decline.
+Also, If the Social Media industry is oversold at these levels, investors could perceive this to be an attractive level to accumulate.
 Monitoring for signals of a change in trend might offer the investor the opportunity to ride a recovery back towards the recent long-term highs.

-Of course, with any investment strategy, you need to devise your exit plan before you enter the trade.
-Should SOCL continue retracing, you need to establish a price level at which to exit the position.
+Of course, with any investment strategy.
+And you need to devise your exit plan before you enter the trade.
+Should SOCL continue retracing.
+You need to establish a price level at which to exit the position.

-If you would like more information on Exchange Traded Funds (ETFs) or Social Media investing stocks, feel free to contact our US Equities and Options desk on (07) 5585-4200.
+If you would like more information on Exchange Traded Funds (ETFs).
+Or Social Media investing stocks.
+In fact, Feel free to contact our US Equities and Options desk on (07) 5585-4200.